tiloftus/flagsense/README.md

 <h2>License</h2>
-DeepFace is licensed under the MIT License - see LICENSE for more details.
+FlagSense is licensed under the MIT License - see LICENSE for more details.